theturboturnip/mphil-thesis/RISE/RISE_cutdown.md

 The initial motivation for this project was investigating the impact of capability checks on performance.
-Rather than check each element's access individually, we determine a set of "fast-path" checks which count as checks for multiple elements at once.
-In the emulator, this is done by computing the "tight bounds" for each access, i.e. the exact range of bytes that will be accessed, and doing a single capability check with that bounds.
+Rather than check each element's access individually, we determine a set of "fast-path" checks which check multiple elements at once.
-[\[chap:hardware:sec:fastpath\]](#chap:hardware:sec:fastpath){reference-type="ref"
+The emulator computes the "tight bounds" for each access, i.e. the exact range of bytes that will be accessed, and doing a single capability check with that bounds.
-reference="chap:hardware:sec:fastpath"} describes methods for calculating the "tight bounds" for each access type, and ways that architectural complexity can be traded off to calculate *wider* bounds.
+The full thesis describes calculating "tight bounds" for each access type, and ways that architectural complexity can be traded off to calculate *wider* bounds.

 If the tight bounds don't pass the capability check, the emulator raises